Steens Mountain: Geology

+Steens Mountain is the remnant of a long shield volcano.

 The east face of Steens Mountain is composed mainly of basalts stacked one upon another.
 Lava flows several hundreds of feet thick inundated the region between 17 and 14 million years ago.
 Chemical data from magma deposits from the area reveal three distinct stages of volcanism.

 Layers of clay and volcanic dust show over forty lava flows on Steens Mountain.
 Most lava layers reach to 3000 ft thick or more in some areas.
 As the surface cracked, peaks and valleys were formed.
 Erosion and landfalls continue to modify the faces of the cliffs along the mountain.
 The sediment bedding is roughly horizontal, evidence to the absence of compressional forces.
 The white sediments consist primarily of stratified acidic tuffs.
 While rain hasn't been a main contributor to erosion, ice and snow melt are the main sources of erosion on Steens Mountain.

-Flora and fauna
+Ecology

 Vegetation in the Steens Mountain Wilderness varies greatly according to elevation.
 Common plants include sagebrush, juniper, various species of bunchgrass, mountain mahogany, aspen, mountain meadow knotweed, and false hellebore.
 Other vegetation endemic to Steens Mountain includes Steens paintbrush (Castilleja pilosa var. steenensis), moss gentian (Gentiana fremontii), Steens Mountain penstemon (Penstemon davidsonii var. praeteritus), Steens Mountain thistle (Cirsium peckii), a dwarf blue lupine, and Cusick's buckwheat (Eriogonum cusickii).

-Steens Mountain is distinctive in its absence of conifers, especially Ponderosa Pine and Douglas Fir, at elevations in which they would normally be found – from 5,500-8,000 ft above sea level.
-Although other mountains of the Great Basin also lack conifers, Steens Mountain is the largest mountain area without conifers.
-One possible cause of the absence of conifers is the isolation of Steens Mountain, although lack of seed dispersal by bird species such as Clark's Nutcracker may also be a factor.
-It is also possible that prehistoric fires, including fires used by Native Americans, eradicated the conifer population.
+Steens Mountain is distinctive in its absence of trees of the pine family, Pinaceae, especially ponderosa pine and Douglas fir, at elevations in which they would normally be found – from 5,500-8,000 ft above sea level.
+Although other mountains of the Great Basin also lack these trees, Steens Mountain is the largest mountain area without them.
+One possible cause of the absence of these trees is the isolation of Steens Mountain, although lack of seed dispersal by bird species such as Clark's nutcracker may also be a factor.
+It is also possible that prehistoric fires, including fires used by Native Americans, eradicated the Pinaceae populations.
 Home to a wide variety of animals, the area is primarily known for birding, hunting, and fishing.
-Birds here include Golden eagles, owls, and the protected sage grouse.
+Birds here include golden eagles, owls, and the protected sage grouse.
 Other animals found in the area include rattlesnakes, scorpions, elk, bighorn sheep, pronghorn antelope, and cougars.
 The area is home to wild horses.
 Drawing much controversy, the Bureau of Land Management engages in wild horse roundups every few years, employing helicopters to herd the horses.
 Historically, Steens Mountain Wilderness was once home to grizzly bears; a skull was unearthed in nearby Malheur Lake.
 In the 1970s, a wolverine was trapped and released on Steens Mountain.